Arron Reed: Club career

 Reed was educated at Kirkham Grammar School and joined the Sale Sharks academy at the age of fifteen.
 In November 2017 he made his club debut for Sale against Worcester Warriors in the Anglo-Welsh Cup.

 In April 2017 Reed scored two tries for England under-18 against Ireland.
 He scored a try for England under-20 against Scotland in the final round of the 2019 Six Nations Under 20s Championship.
 Later that year he was a member of the squad at the 2019 World Rugby Under 20 Championship however an injury sustained in a pool match against Italy ruled him out for the rest of the tournament.

 International career

 Reed, was named in the initial Scotland squad for the Six Nations on 16 January 2024.

 He made his Scotland debut against Canada on 6 July 2024 at TD Place Stadium in Ottawa.
 Scotland won the match 73 points to 12.
 Reed scored two tries in the match.
 Reed has the Scotland no. 1223.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.